 Candidates must also submit an acknowledgement form and professional resume.
 Additional forms may be required depending on your background.

-Earn your Master of Education degree and open yourself to a number of careers in education.
+The online MEd in Curriculum and Instruction is perfect for educators in all settings, including elementary and secondary private schools, charter schools and homeschools, as well as various educational institutions.
 Excelling and growing in your career as an educational administrator requires a mix of classroom experience, focus, passion and drive - and, of course, education.
-A master's degree automatically increases your pay in many states and gives you a competitive advantage for advancing your career.
+A master's degree may increase your pay in many states and gives you a competitive advantage for advancing your career.

-The master's in curriculum and instruction online program is designed for certified teachers or select K-12 professionals who are leading in the area of curriculum and instruction.
+The online curriculum and instruction master’s program is designed for educators who are leading in the area of curriculum and instruction.
 Students will be exposed to an in-depth study of teaching, learning and curriculum design.

-The program consists of 11 MEd in Curriculum and Instruction courses, including eight core classes and three elective courses of your choosing or three concentration-specific courses.
-The 33-credit-hour program lets you tailor the degree to your interests and professional needs.
+The program consists of 12 MEd in Curriculum and Instruction courses, including nine core classes and three elective courses of your choosing or three concentration-specific courses.
+The 36-credit-hour program lets you tailor the degree to your interests and professional needs.

 Tuition rates for SNHU's online degree programs are among the lowest in the nation.
 We offer a 25 percent tuition discount for active-duty service members and their spouses.